 Small asymptomatic ovarian cysts that have no suspicious features on ultrasound may be managed expectantly.
 This usually involves a follow-up ultrasound scan in about three to four months to monitor for any change in size or appearance of the cyst.

-Surgery will be recommended if the cyst is symptomatic or has abnormal features.
+Surgery will be recommended if the ovarian cyst is symptomatic or has abnormal features.

 Laparoscopy (keyhole surgery) is the approach of choice if the risk of malignancy is low, as it is associated with less post-operative pain and a faster recovery.